AntonioTorres23/OpenGL_Notes/PBR Specular IBL.md

 To fully get a grasp of importance sampling it's relevant we first delve into the mathematical construct known as **Monte Carlo Integration**.
 Monte Carlo integration revolves mostly around a combination of statistics and probability theory.
 Monte Carlo helps us in discretely solving the problem of figuring out some statistic or value of a population without having to take **all** of the population into consideration.

 For instance, let's say you want to count the average height of all citizens of a country.
-To get your result, you could measure **every** citizen and average their height
+To get your result, you could measure **every** citizen and average their height which will give you the **exact** answer you are looking for.
+However, since most countries have a considerable population this isn't a realistic approach: it would take too much effort and time.

+A different approach is to pick a much smaller **completely random** (unbiased) subset of this population, measure their height, and average the result.
+This population could be as small as 100 people.
+While not as accurate as the exact answer, you'll get an answer that is relatively close to the ground truth.
+This is known as the **law of large numbers**.
+The idea is that if you measure a smaller set of size $\Large{N}$ of truly random samples from the population, the result will be relatively close to the true answer and gets closer as the number of samples $\Large{N}$ increases.

+Monte Carlo integration builds on this law of large numbers and takes the same approach in solving an integral.
+Rather than solving an integral for all possible (theoretically infinite) sample values $\Large{x}$, simply generate $\Large{N}$ sample values randomly picked from the total population and average.
+As $\Large{N}$ increases, we're guaranteed to get a result closer to the exact answer of the integral.

+$O = \int\limits_{a}^{}$